 Pipe Last

-/ pipe-last operator in BuckleScript codebases.
+We discourage the usage of the |> / pipe-last operator in BuckleScript codebases.
 Using it may sometimes have a runtime cost due to currying.

 Please use the pipe-first operator instead.